msteveb/tmake/README.md

 Out-of-tree Builds
 ------------------
-Discuss builddir, srcdir, -C, -P, --build and implications
+Discuss builddir, srcdir, --build, -chdir and implications In particular, note that rules run from $TOPSRCDIR and should create targets under $build

 make wrapper
 ------------